Syd Barrett: Pink Floyd (1965–1968)

-While Pink Floyd began by playing cover versions of American R&B songs, by 1966 they had carved out their own style of improvised rock and roll, which drew as much from improvised jazz.
-After Bob Klose departed from the band, the band's direction changed.
+Pink Floyd began by playing American R&B covers, but by 1966 they had carved out their own style of improvised rock and roll, which drew as much from improvised jazz.
+After the guitarist Bob Klose departed, the band's direction changed.
 However, the change was not instantaneous, with more improvising on the guitars and keyboards.
-Drummer Nick Mason reflected, "It always felt to me that most of the ideas were emanating from Syd at the time."
+The drummer, Nick Mason, said most of the band's ideas came from Barrett.